sean-conkie/BigQuerySQLFormatter-extension/docs/source/rules/index.rst

 	Rule: Place Commas at the End of the Line <layout/LT04>
 	Rule: Function Names Must Be Immediately Followed by Parentheses <layout/LT06>
 	Rule: Select Targets Should Be on Separate Lines <layout/LT09>
-	Rule: SELECT Modifiers Must Be on the Same Line as SELECT <layout/LT10>
+	Rule: select Modifiers Must Be on the Same Line as select <layout/LT10>
 	Rule: UNION Operators Should Be Surrounded by Newlines <layout/LT11>
 	Rule: SQL Files Must End with a Single Trailing Newline <layout/LT12>
 	Rule: SQL Files Must Not Begin with Newlines or Whitespace <layout/LT13>